 Will my insurance rates go down after I no longer need an SR-22?

-Your rates will go down once the SR-22 is off your record, but the time you’ll pay higher rates depends on your state.
+Your rates will go down once the SR-22 is off your record, but your state will determine when you’ll pay higher rates.

 “SR-22 forms do raise insurance premiums, often for 3-5 years,” McEachron says.
 “Once the SR-22 period ends, premiums will likely decrease but may remain higher than before the violations.
 The severity of the offense and driving record are factors.”